staneja14/Selenium/README.md

           Eg. <a href = "#"> here </a>
           driver.findElement(By.linkText("here"))

-          It will return the first one that maatches the text, used mostly on navigation menus.
+          It will return the first one that matches the text, used mostly on navigation menus.

       7. **PartialLinkText**: It will check all your anchor tags on page and see if the text of them partially matches your query.